Mathuzan/connect4solver/README.md

 # c4solver
 `c4solver` is "Connect 4" Game solver written in Go.
-It finds winning strategy in "Connect Four" game (also known as "Four in a row").
-The solver proves that on `7x6` board, first player has a winning strategy (can always win).
+It finds a winning strategies in "Connect Four" game (also known as "Four in a row").
+For instance, the solver proves that on *7x6* board, first player has a winning strategy (can always win regardless opponent's moves).

+AI algorithm checks every possible move, traversing the decision tree to the very end, when solving the board.

 ## Game Rules
 > Connect Four is a two-player board game, in which the players take turns dropping colored discs into a seven-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.